-Fee-Only vs Fee-Based | What’s the Difference?
+Fee-Only vs Fee-Based Advisors

-Posted Jan 10, 2020
+Posted January 10, 2020

-I’m a proud member of National Association of Personal Financial Advisors (NAPFA), the country’s leading professional association of Fee-Only financial advisors—highly trained professionals who are committed to working in the best interests of those they serve.
-I’m also a member of the XY Planning Network, the leading organization of fee-only financial advisors who are focused on working with Generation X and Generation Y clients.
+I’m a proud member of the National Association of Personal Financial Advisors (NAPFA), the country’s leading professional association of Fee-Only financial advisors—highly trained professionals who are committed to working in the best interests of those they serve.
+I’m also a member of the XY Planning Network, the leading organization of fee-only financial advisors focused on working with Generation X and Generation Y clients.

 Thayer Financial, L.L.C. (“Thayer Financial”) is a registered investment adviser offering advisory services in the State of North Carolina and in other jurisdictions where exempted.
 Registration does not imply a certain level of skill or training.
-The presence of this website on the Internet shall not be directly or indirectly interpreted as a solicitation of investment advisory services to persons of another jurisdiction unless otherwise permitted by statute.
-Follow-up or individualized responses to consumers in a particular state by Thayer Financial in the rendering of personalized investment advice for compensation shall not be made without our first complying with jurisdiction requirements or pursuant to an applicable state exemption.
+This website’s presence on the Internet shall not be directly or indirectly interpreted as a solicitation of investment advisory services to persons of another jurisdiction unless otherwise permitted by statute.
+Follow-up or individualized responses to consumers in a particular state by Thayer Financial in the rendering of personalized investment advice for compensation shall not be made without our first complying with jurisdiction requirements or according to an applicable state exemption.

 All written content on this site is for information purposes only.
 Opinions expressed herein are solely those of Thayer Financial, L.L.C., unless otherwise specifically cited.
 Material presented is believed to be from reliable sources and no representations are made by our firm as to other parties’ informational accuracy or completeness.
 All information or ideas provided should be discussed in detail with an advisor, accountant or legal counsel prior to implementation.